kaelzhang/brog/README.md

 # Install brog
 npm i -g brog

-# Create a workspace
+# Create a workspace `foo` and set `foo` as the default workspace
-brog create foo
+brog create foo --use

 cd /path/to/project-1
-# Add the current directory to workspace foo,
+# Add the current directory to the default workspace(`foo`),
-brog add . foo
+brog add

-#  or you can use `brog add /path/to/project-1 foo`
+# Add a specified directory to a certain workspace

-brog add /path/to/project-2 foo
+brog add /path/to/project-2 -w foo

+# This will link the dependencies
+brog bootstrap

 # Then make changes to project-1 and project-2,
 # inside /path/to/project-2

 brog publish
 ```